u7javed/Bidirectional-Image-to-Image-Translator/README.md

 ## Dataset

 The Dataset I used ADE20K Segmentation Dataset composed of various images paired with their segmented counterparts as well as text files containing details of the image itself.
-In this experiment, I split the real images and segmented images into seperate folders and fed in as pairs which is not necessary as CycleGAN architecture is designed to handle unpaired translation.
+In this experiment, I split the real images and segmented images into seperate folders and loaded them as pairs which is not necessary as CycleGAN architecture is designed to handle unpaired translation.
 Link to dataset: https://groups.csail.mit.edu/vision/datasets/ADE20K/

 ### Citations: